 “CREATE AND PLAY THE PUPPET – inspired by the puppetry tradition of Mali”

 Creative workshop for children

-The creative workshops for children that are organized on Sundays at 11 a.m., take place in the ‘mini-studio’ on the first floor of the Museum, while, at the same time, for youth and adult visitors, there will be a guided tour through the current exhibition “Hunting culture – the donso in Bamana tradition” in the Museum gallery on the ground floor.
+Creative workshops for children organized as part of the Sunday at the MAA program take place in the ‘mini-altelier’ at the first floor of the Museum or in the garden; at the same time, for youth and all adult visitors a guided tour through the current exhibition Traditional Theatre Puppets оf Mali is organized in small gallery on the ground floor of the Museum.